DjFix/studioone_functions/README.md

 A basic Studio One script package consists of *(minimum)* three files as outlined shown below zipped with a .package extender.

 - **metainfo.xml**
-*Meta information for the package*
+*Meta information for the package.
+Package:ID value must be unique*
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <MetaInformation>